rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/wlanprofile_general.png)

-Go to the Security tab, follow the image below
+Go to the Security tab, set configurations as in the image below.

 ![](/images/wlanprofile_security.png)

-This is how your new WLAN looks like
+This is how your new WLAN looks like.

 ![](/images/WLAN.png)

 3. Create a new Policy Profile.

-Go to **Configuration > Tags & Profiles > Policy > +Add **
+Go to Configuration > Tags & Profiles > Policy > +Add

 ![](/images/Policyprofile_add.png)